| INTEGRITYSETUP(8) | Maintenance Commands | INTEGRITYSETUP(8) |

 integritysetup dump <device>

-The on-disk format specification available at DMIntegrity https://gitlab.com/cryptsetup/cryptsetup/wikis/DMIntegrity page.
+The on-disk format specification is available on the DMIntegrity https://gitlab.com/cryptsetup/cryptsetup/wikis/DMIntegrity page.

 The integritysetup tool is written by Milan Broz <gmazyland@gmail.com>.